 Mitotic cell division is a continuous cycle, which involves two stages:

-It can define as a process of nuclear division, results in a chromosomal separation where genetic information contained in a chromosome is transferred into the two daughter nuclei.
-Karyokinesis further includes four sub-stages like:
+It refers to a process of nuclear division, which results in a chromosomal separation of the genetic information contained in a chromosome between the two daughter nuclei.
+Karyokinesis includes the four sub-stages:

 Late Metaphase: During this phase, the chromosomes shift towards the centre of the central line by forming a metaphasic plate.
-The alignment of the chromosome on a metaphase plate is a process that refers to as “Congression”.
+“Congression” refers to the stage during which the alignment of the chromosome on a metaphase plate occurs.

 The shifting of chromosomes towards the opposite pole cause condensation of kinetochore fibres.
-During late anaphase, a spindle fibre completely degenerates.
+During late anaphase, the spindle fibres completely degenerate.

-In this stage, the chromosomes towards the pole start to uncoil itself and become elongated, achieved by the absorption of water.
-The nuclear membrane and nucleolus start to appear surrounding the chromosome, and in the late telophase, it completely reappears.
+In this stage, the chromosomes towards the pole start to uncoil themselves and become elongated by water absorption.
+The nuclear membrane and nucleolus start to appear surrounding the chromosome.
+During the late telophase, it completely reappears.
 Telophase results in the emergence of two nuclei in a single cytoplasmic cell.

-It is the process of partition between the cytoplasmic components into two new genetically-like cells.
+It is the process of partitioning the cytoplasmic components into two new genetically identical cells.
 The method of cytokinesis differs in animal cell and plant cell.

 Cytokinesis in Animal cell